 This introductory course is designed to give students the opportunity to learn weight training concepts and techniques used for obtaining optimal physical fitness.
 Students will benefit from comprehensive weight training and cardiorespiratory endurance activities.
 Students will learn the basic fundamentals of weight training, strength training, aerobic training, and overall fitness training and conditioning.
 Course includes both lecture and activity sessions.
 Students will be empowered to make wise choices, meet challenges, and develop positive behaviors in fitness, wellness, and movement activity for a lifetime.
-Any students in Grade 9 recommended to enroll in Weight Training I instead of the semester-long Physical Education 9 must still successfully complete the semester of Health and Family Living.
-Students in grades 11-12 who are enrolled in Weight Training I and have already completed their physical education credits required for graduation may complete this course for elective credit if there is space available.
-Priority will be given to students who have not completed their graduation requirements.
-If possible, students in grades 11-12 who are enrolled in the course.
+Any students in Grade 9 recommended to enroll in Weight Training I must still successfully complete the semester of Health and Family Living and PE 9.